pypeaday/soonish/docs/system-specification.md

 ```

 ## Task Queue Strategy & Scaling

+Note: Queue names are not prescribed.
+Choose names per deployment and set them via environment variables.
+A single `TEMPORAL_TASK_QUEUE` is sufficient to start; splitting into workflow/activity queues is optional and deployment-driven.

 - Default: single queue `soonish-task-queue` for both workflows and activities.
 Start here and scale horizontally by adding workers.
 - Concurrency knobs (tune per deployment):